Search

 Dead lamb with human face

-A sheep gave birth to a dead lamb with a human-like face.
-The calf was born in a village not far from the city of Izmir, Turkey.
+A dead lamb with a human-like face was born to a sheep in a village near Izmir, Turkey.

-Erhan Elibol, a vet, performed Cesarean section on the animal to take the lamb out, but was horrified to see that the features of the lamb’s snout bore a striking resemblance to a human face.
+Erhan Elibol, a veterinarian, conducted a Cesarean section to deliver the lamb, but was shocked to discover that the lamb’s snout featured characteristics closely resembling a human face.

-The lamb’s head had human features on…the eyes, the nose and the mouth…only the ears were those of a sheep.
+The lamb’s head exhibited human-like features, specifically in the eyes, nose, and mouth, while the ears were those typical of a sheep.

-The governor of the province where the ugly goat was born said that the little goat was the fruit of unnatural relationship between the female goat and a man.
+The provincial governor, where this peculiar goat was born, suggested that the creature was the result of an unnatural relationship between the female goat and a human.

-The mutant creature was hairless.
-Local residents said that even dogs were afraid to approach the bizarre animal.
+The mutant creature lacked hair entirely.
+Residents reported that even dogs were hesitant to come near the strange animal.

 by Vandas Voice